 In ulcers, cuts, and burns, the mere application of the oil with soft bandaging (if necessary) promotes faster healing.

-Murivenna is an Ayurvedic oil for bone fracture that is helpful in quick healing and setting of fractures.
+Murivenna Oil is an Ayurvedic supplement that helps recover from fractures.
 It is an Ayurvedic oil for ligament tear that is helpful for quick and effective healing of ligament tears.
 It is a thailam for knee pain that can be very helpful in providing relief from knee pain.
 Some of the key features of Murivenna include:

-Murivenna can help treat pains related to arthritis and spondylitis
+Murivenna Oil can help treat pains related to arthritis and spondylitis

 In the case of first degree burns, the use of this oil helps to prevent boils and scars